 Our Treatment Approach

-Your first visit will be a 25-minute session that we call a “consultation” (usually available within a few days of contacting us, often sooner).
-During that appointment, your clinician will focus on learning about your goals for treatment and meeting your immediate needs, and will then make a recommendation about next steps (individual counseling at CAPS, helping you connect with specialists in Providence or other offices on campus, workshops, etc).
+Your first visit will be a 25-minute session that can often be scheduled as quickly as the same day you call.
+During that appointment, your clinician will focus on learning about your goals for treatment and meeting your immediate needs, and will then make a recommendation about next steps (another session at CAPS, following up as-needed for the next one, helping you connect with specialists in Providence or other offices on campus, etc).

 Scope of Practice